Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products

-We will also consider a geometric construction; the underlying category is the category of sheaves $\mathfrak{Q}_\bla$ defined by Zheng in \cite{Zheng2008}.
-We note that the latter category is defined for a much more restrictive set of situations: only if the Cartan matrix is symmetric, and only for a specific choice of $Q_{ij}$.
-Our main theorem is as follows: \begin{thm} The category $\cata^\bla$ is a categorification in the sense of Khovanov-Lauda, i.e. they carry actions of the 2-category $\tU$ defined in \cite[\S 2]{CaLa} and its Grothendieck group is canonically isomorphic to the tensor product
+In the case where $\fg$ is finite-type and simply-laced, we can strengthen this theorem to show in \cite[6.11]{WebCB} that the indecomposable projectives in this category give Lusztig's canonical basis of a tensor product.

-Furthermore, whenever $\mathfrak{Q}_\bla$ is also defined, these categories are derived equivalent, in the sense that $\mathfrak{Q}_\bla$ is equivalent to the category of bounded below dg-modules over $\alg^\bla$ (considered as a dg-algebra with trivial differential) that are finite dimensional in each degree. \end{thm} We should note that even in the case of $\bla=(\la)$, where the algebra $T^\la$ is a cyclotomic quotient in the sense of \cite[\S 3.4]{KLIII}, this is a new theorem, which in particular implies that the induction and restriction functors on these categories are biadjoint.
-This was proved independently by Kang and Kashiwara \cite{KK} by completely different methods after this paper had already appeared.
+We should note that even in the case of $\bla=(\la)$, where the algebra $T^\la$ is a cyclotomic quotient in the sense of \cite[\S 3.4]{KLIII}, this is a new theorem, which in particular implies that the induction and restriction functors on these categories are biadjoint.
+This was proved independently by Kang and Kashiwara \cite{KK} by completely different methods.

-A version of this theorem was previously conjectured by Zheng \cite{ZhPC}, based on geometric considerations; also, the relationship of Zheng's categories $\fQ_\bla$ to the categorification program has been discussed in lectures and personally communicated to the author by Rouquier \cite{RouPC}; we cannot claim credit for recognizing the importance of these categories as representations of 2-quantum groups.
-However, we believe that this is the first explicit presentation of Zheng's categories in terms of generators and relations.

 We show that these categories have many properties that would be expected by analogy with similar representation-theoretic categories: \begin{thm} The projectives-injective objects of $\cata^\bla$ form a categorification of the subrepresentation $V_{\la_1+\dots +\la_n}\subset V_\bla$.
-In particular, if $\bla=(\la)$, then all projectives are injective; in fact, the algebra $\alg^{(\la)}$ is symmetric Frobenius.
+In particular, if $\bla=(\la)$, then all projectives are injective; in fact, the algebra $\alg^{(\la)}$ is Frobenius.

 The sum of all indecomposable projective-injectives has the double centralizer property; this realizes $\alg^\bla$ as the endomorphisms of a natural collection of modules over the algebra for the corresponding simple module $\alg^{(\la_1+\dots +\la_n)}$.